 Environmental Health Trust provides research and education about environmental health hazards.
 Current projects include raising public awareness of issues: smoking, asbestos, diagnostic radiation and safer cell phone usage.

 The mission of the Flat Creek Water Improvement District is to explore and implement ways to prevent damage to private property due to winter flooding of Flat Creek with a commitment to honor water rights, represent the best interests of the district’s property owners and residents, while maintaining and improving water and habitat quality within the stream corridor.

 Friends of Pathways supports a vibrant community by promoting sustainable transportation and healthy recreation in Jackson Hole.

-The mission of Friends of the Teton River is to restore and conserve the Teton River Watershed, ensuring a lasting legacy of clean water, healthy streams, and a vibrant wild fishery.
+The mission of Friends of the Teton River is to restore and conserve the Teton River Watershed, ensuring a lasting legacy of clean water, healthy streams, and a thriving wild fishery.
 We implement programs and projects founded on sound science, community education, and cooperation with landowners, citizens, and agency partners.

 Friends of the Teton River (FTR) is a nationally-recognized leader in science and community-based watershed protection and restoration.
 Founded on sound science, we work closely with a diverse group of community members, local stakeholders, regional representatives, and state and federal agencies, to implement on-the-ground projects and programs.

 The Fund for Public Education is dedicated to extending the excellence of Teton County School District #1 by supporting innovative programs that are not sustained by the core school budget.